Licensed Clinical Social Worker

 Specialties

-If you look around at your friends and a see bunch of fairly happy parents that seem to think parenting isn't that hard, I want you to know: they are not better parents than you, they just have different kids.
+If you look around and see a bunch of fairly happy parents that seem to think parenting isn't that hard while you feel like you're drowning in your child's endless needs and a pool sized pile of laundry, I can help.
 You may have a few small issues you want to discuss or maybe you have tried every last trick in the book and nothing works.
-No matter what, I can help you reframe and respond to behaviors in ways that allow you to be the skilled, confident, and nurturing role model you are meant to be.
+I can help you reclaim yourself while allowing you to be the skilled, confident, and nurturing role model you are meant to be.

 I work with parents figuring out how to best support their PDA kids.
 Learning to parent a child with a sensitive nervous system can sometimes feel like we are diffusing bombs more than enjoying life- but this does not have to be the case.
 I can support you in finding the joy in your unique parenting journey.